dm248

 The executable is stripped x86_64 ELF code with all protections enabled: full RELRO, stack canary, NX, PIE, FORTIFY.
 In addition, ASLR is of course enabled on the host.
 You do get arbitrary code execution for free - up to 512 bytes of your supplied code is copied to a fixed starting address 0x10000 and executed.
 However, the chal is seccomped, the only allowed syscall isexit=> you have to leak the flag one byte at a time.

 Getting justexitmight have felt anal but there was good reason for that.
-For example, with ability towriteto stdout one can bruteforce ALSR in less than a minute :) [Syscalls do not segfault on bad address; rather, they return a meaningful error code.]
-The alternative would have been running the code in an emulator, which gives much more flexibility in what limits to put on the supplied code - but that looked like too much work to implement.
+For example, with ability towriteto stdout one can bruteforce ASLR in less than a minute :) [Syscalls do not segfault on bad address; rather, they return a meaningful error code.]
+The alternative would have been running the code in an emulator, which gives us much more flexibility in what limits to put on the supplied code - but that looked like too much work to implement.

 Step 0